mryap/crux/README.md

 # crux
-SQL code for Chorme User Experience Report.
+SQL code for extracting insight from Chorme User Experience Report.
 The Chrome User Experience Report (CrUX) is a real user web performance dataset on Google BigQuery.
 The data is aggregated from Chrome users who have opted-in.

 ### Measuring User Experience Metrics